vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 **What about breaking an image into samples?**

 When we look at a particular script broken into a set of images (for example, one file might be broken into N=4 80x80 images), if we count the images in this manner, this gives greater weight to files that are longer.
-It might not be fair to do this kind of count given the case that some languges are more verbose (require more lines).
+It might not be fair to do this kind of count given the case that some languages are more verbose (require more lines).
 However, I made this decision to count the number of samples because I'm interested in the overall amount/prevalence.
 One python file that is much longer than a second python file should represent a higher prevalence of Python for the repository.
 To make better comparisons between Python and R, for example, we would need to compare samples of code for each language that "are optimized" to do the same thing.
 This is something I'd like to do, but for a different project.